SSA Supporting Tools & Audit Guidance

 - Community engagement

-4. Evidence of communication with and training of employees on policies
+4. Provide evidence of communication with and training of management and staff on policies - include signed training records of 50% of staff.

 1,2A,2B,3